Alder Hey Children's Trust cares for one patient with Covid-19 in hospital

 Advertisement

-Across England there were 1,866 people in hospital with Covid as of June 18.
-The number of hospital patients with Covid-19 decreased 24% in the past two weeks.
+Across England there were 1,375 people in hospital with Covid as of June 25.
+The number of hospital patients with Covid-19 decreased 26% in the last week.

-The figures also show that no new patients with Covid were admitted to hospital in Alder Hey Children's NHS Foundation Trust in the week to June 16.
+The figures also show that five new patients with Covid were admitted to hospital in Alder Hey Children's NHS Foundation Trust in the week to June 23.

 Due to changes with how the NHS records admissions, monthly comparisons are not available.